AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-07-25-make-code-reviews-stress-free/make-code-reviews-stress-free.md

 ---
-title: "An adaption of the Feedback Ladders for code reviews from Netlify"
+title: "Adaption of the code reviews Feedback Ladders from Netlify"
 excerpt: "Code reviews can be stressful for both parties.
 An opinionated adaption of the Feedback Ladders from Netlify to make reviews code stress free."
 coverImage: "./cover.jpg"
 category: "career / work"